 Since GEORADIUS and GEORADIUSBYMEMBER have a

 STOREDIST option they are technically flagged as writing commands in the Redis command table.
-For this reason read-only slaves will flag them, and Redis Cluster slaves will redirect them to the master instance even if the connection is in read only mode (See the READONLY command of Redis Cluster).
+For this reason read-only replicas will flag them, and Redis Cluster replicas will redirect them to the master instance even if the connection is in read only mode (See the READONLY command of Redis Cluster).

 Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read only variants of the commands were added.
 They are exactly like the original commands but refuse the